Shippable/docs/sources/ci/tutorial/build-push-image-to-docker-hub.md

-page_main_title: Build and Push image to Docker Hub
-main_section: Tutorial
-sub_section: Build and Push Images
-sub_sub_section: Docker Hub
-page_title: Build and Push Docker image to Docker Hub
-page_description: Build and Push a Docker image to Docker Hub automatically
+page_description: Build and Push image to Docker Hub
-page_keywords: Build docker containers, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines,
+main_section: CI
+sub_section: Tutorials

-# Build and Push Docker Image to Docker Hub
+# Build and Push Docker image to Docker Hub

 This tutorial explains how to continuously build and push an image to Docker Hub.
 We are using a simple Node.js application that has basic CI tests as well as code coverage reports.
 The Dockerfile is a part of the application repository on Github.